1996 Wimbledon Championships – Women's singles

 Defending champion Steffi Graf defeated Arantxa Sánchez Vicario in a rematch of the previous year's final, 6–3, 7–5 to win the ladies' singles tennis title at the 1996 Wimbledon Championships.
-It was her seventh Wimbledon singles title and 20th major singles title overall.
-It was also the second consecutive major final between the two women, with Graf winning the French Open crown over Sánchez Vicario a month earlier.
+It was her seventh and last Wimbledon singles title, and 20th major singles title overall.
+It was the second consecutive major final between the two, with Graf winning the French Open crown over Sánchez Vicario a month earlier.

 Kimiko Date reached the semifinals, the last time a Japanese woman would do so at a major until Naomi Osaka in 2018.